 Dear Members and supporters of the National Trust

-Those of us who support the National Trust through our membership now need to make some important decisions about the charity’s future.
 We believe in the National Trust and its mission to look after our heritage.
 This means that we cannot stand by as the charity strays from its objectives to take on irrelevant fashionable causes while alienating its members and the public.

 In 2020 we saw the National Trust lose confidence in its task of looking after historic houses on our behalf.
 The ‘Mansion Report’ dismissed the appreciation of these wonderful places as an ‘outdated mansion experience’ and you and us as a ‘loyal but dwindling audience’.
 In the same year the charity waded into the deep and controversial waters of critical social justice with the publication of the poorly-researched report on slavery and colonialism.
 This was a clumsy attempt to set the world to rights in an area where the National Trust had neither the mandate nor the expertise.
 It didn’t help that the 2023 ‘Inclusion and Wellbeing Calendar’ reminded volunteers of the dates of Diwali, Eid and Hanukkah, but made no mention of Christmas or Easter.